Five Factors That Will Impact Your Credit Card Eligibility 2023

-However, there are certain supporting documents that you must submit and several credit card eligibility criteria that you must fulfil for your application to be approved without a hitch.
-And while the common criteria such as age, income, address etc., are not difficult to meet, one crucial criterion that affects your eligibility is your credit score.
-It is one of the most important factors that you must consider before applying for credit cards as it can significantly fast track the application process.
+However, there are certain supporting documents that you must submit and several credit card eligibility criteria that you must fulfill for your application to be approved without a hitch.
+And while the common criteria such as age, income, address, etc., are not difficult to meet, one crucial criterion that affects your eligibility is your credit score.
+It is one of the most important factors that you must consider before applying for credit cards as it can significantly fast-track the application process.

 Five Factors That Will Impact Your Credit Card Eligibility

 A credit score basically is a numerical depiction of your creditworthiness.
 It enables credit card issuers to assess your ability to repay the debt on time and in full.
 It is represented by a number between 300 to 900, with 900 being the highest possible score.
 However, any credit score above 750 is a good score.

 There are several factors that can have an impact on your credit score and by effect, your credit card eligibility such as:

 Credit score largely depends upon how quickly and effectively you pay off the debt.
 These include timely payment of your credit card bills and EMIs on any outstanding loans.
 Default in repayment of outstanding debts can negatively impact your credit score.
 It is also important to pay the credit card bills in full.
 Simply paying the minimum amount due each month can also harm your credit score in the long run.

 Remember, when it comes to repayment history, you should live by the mantra – better the repayment history, better the score.